 Whole blood (heparin or EDTA-treated) from clinically diseased pigs is a suitable sample for early CSF diagnosis.
-The leukocyte fraction or other components may be used, but for reasons of simplicity the use of whole blood is more practical and therefore preferred (De Smit et al., 1994).
+The leukocyte fraction or other components may be used, but for reasons of simplicity the use of whole blood is more practical and therefore preferred.
 The procedure is as follows:

-- i) Freeze a sample of whole blood at -20°C and thaw in a waterbath at 37°C to lyse the cells. - ii) Inoculate 300 μl haemolysed blood on to a PK-15 monolayer grown to approximately 50-80% confluence in an M24-plate or Leighton tubes with cover slips, and allow adsorption for 1-2 hours at 37°C. Duplicate cultures of each sample should always be prepared. - iii) Remove inoculum, wash the monolayer once with Hanks' BSS or Hanks' MEM or PBSM, and add fresh growth medium. - iv) After a further incubation period of 3-4 days at 37°C in a CO2 incubator, the plates are washed, fixed and stained, as described later for the NPLA, using in each step a volume of 300 μl to compensate for the larger cell surface.
+- i) Freeze a sample of whole blood at -20°C and thaw in a water bath at 37°C to lyse the cells. - ii) Inoculate 100-300 μl haemolysed blood on to a PK-15 monolayer grown to approximately 50-80% confluence in an M24-plate or Leighton tubes with cover slips, and allow adsorption for 1-2 hours at 37°C, with gently shaking once or twice to avoid the cells from drying out and dying.
+Duplicate cultures of each sample should always be prepared. - iii) Remove inoculum, wash the monolayer once with Hanks' BSS or Hanks' MEM or PBSM, and add fresh growth medium. - iv) After a further incubation period of 3-4 days at 37°C in a 5% CO2 incubator, the plates are washed, fixed and stained, as described later for the NPLA, using in each step a volume of 300 μl to compensate for the larger cell surface.

-Note: This method is less sensitive than conventional virus isolation for the detection of acute CSF.
+Note: This method is less sensitive than conventional virus isolation (test procedure 1) for the detection of acute CSF.